carbon-language/carbon-lang/docs/design/interoperability/name_mapping.md

 import Cpp "factory.h"

 var Cpp.OpaquePointer*?: x = CreateFoo();
-// It is unsafe for this code to call Process(x) because the type is opaque.
+// This works, but is unsafe because there's effectively no type checking.
+Process(x);
 ```

 This unsafe behavior could be avoided by instead not exposing calls.
 That would